Keep updated with phanganist.com by following our Facebook page.

 Today EDM is such a global phenomenon so you can find your inspiration everywhere.

-I tend to spend hours on Soundcloud to listen to music by new talents out there and I’m truly amazed that there is such depth and variation to the things that’s being produced.
+I tend to spend hours on Soundcloud to listen to music by new talents out there and I’m truly amazed that there is such depth and variation to the things that are being produced.

-The scene has totally changed the last couple of years.
+The scene has totally changed in the last couple of years.

 You only have to look back two years to realize that it happened a lot.